The Second Trimester of Pregnancy: What to Expect

 You might get a surprise on your ultrasound if your fetus found his or her thumb and started practing their self-soothing!

 This is not only practice for the tiny developing muscles in and around the mouth, but also for stimulating the gastrointestinal system and starting the accumulation of waste in the bowels (meconium).

 Meconium Build-up As the fetus develops, its cells, mucus, vernix, and even lanugo end up floating around in the amniotic fluid.
 Some of that ends up being swallowed and digested by the forming gastrointestinal system.
 Over time, this waste builds up and becomes meconium, which become the contents of the first bowel movement your baby will make.

 During the fourth month, meconium is first starting to develop in your baby's gut.
 Meconium is thick, dark, and super sticky green poop that you will want to erase from your memory!
 Your baby usually poops out the meconium within a few hours of birth, and its a good sign that his or her digestive system has developed appropriately.

 Moving and Shaking!
 The first couple months of the second trimester are usually the first time that mom will feel the fetus fluttering around, as it learns to kick and jostle itself around in the womb, taking advantage of those newly formed bones.
 Because the fetus is still so small, these movements might not be impactful enough for mom to feel for a few more months.

 But you might be one of the lucky moms to feel your baby's movements as early as month four.
-This can be a very rewarding experience - all that hard work negotiating your morning sickness and constipation, and finally you get something back from your baby (a swift micro-kick in the gut!)!
+This can be a very rewarding experience - all that hard work negotiating your morning sickness and pregnancy constipation, and finally you get something back from your baby (a swift micro-kick in the gut!)!

 Vocal Cords: Rest assured you're not going to hear your fetus yelling from the womb "Eat the ice cream!!"
 But the vocal cords are indeed developing at this point, and you'll be sure to hear them in all their glory once your baby is born!